BA (Hons) Electronic Music Production and Performance.

 Your tutors

-Tutors on our electronic music production course have a wealth of experience, with releases featured in MixMag and Resident Advisor and tracks being played live by the likes of Bicep and Bjork.
+Tutors on our electronic music production course have a wealth of experience, with releases featured in MixMag and Resident Advisor and supported by the likes of Bicep and Björk.
 They’ll inspire and support you on your journey with us.

 Josh Horsley